We've independently reviewed this article to make sure it's as accurate as we can make it.

 An alternative to weather stripping is spray foam insulation.
 The kind you get in a tube from Lowe’s or Home Depot.
 If you never plan to remove your window air conditioner, it’s fine to apply directly.

 If you’re installing and removing your air conditioner seasonally, be aware that the spray foam is hard to remove.
-One suggestion is to fill gaps with a plastic bag and then spray the foam over top of that.
+One suggestion is to fill gaps with a plastic bag and then spray the foam over the top of that.
+You can also just grab a foam board at Lowe’s or Home Depot (typically pink or blue).

 Finally, you can use plexiglass, rigid insulation, or even plywood on either side of the air conditioner.
+If your window faces the sun, and you are sealing from the outside, consider using a reflective or white material to help resist extra heat.
 Especially if the accordion extensions aren’t long enough.
 Cut what you need to size and then use the sealing tips mentioned above.

 If you’re installing a new—or even old air conditioner—it’s the best time to add the additional sealing components.
 Whether you use weather stripping, foam, or anything else.